-A normal, healthy pet will have a nice waistline and a tucked up abdomen.
+A normal, healthy pet will have a nice waistline and a tucked-up abdomen.
 From the side, your pet’s belly should go up at the end of the ribs.
-You might be able to see the last rib and this is ok, but you should not see more.
-If you don’t see any ribs, this is probably ok too, just rub your hand gently across your pet’s ribcage.
-The ribs should be very easy to feel, with very little fat between the ribs and the skin.
-From the top, your pet’s waist is very visible.
+You might be able to see the last rib and this is OK, but you should not see more.
+If you don’t see any ribs, this is probably OK too; just rub your hand gently across your pet’s ribcage.
+The ribs should be easy to feel, with very little fat between the ribs and the skin.
+From the top, your pet’s waist is visible.
 Between the rib cage and the hips should be a nice indentation.
 Unless your dog is very furry, you will probably be able to see the outlines of the major muscles in their legs.

-If you think your pet is too fat, he probably is.
+If you think your pet is too fat, they probably are.
 If you have to press your hand against your pet’s side to feel the ribs, there is too much fat.
 Also, if you look at your pet from the side and the abdomen does not go up at the end of the ribcage, there is too much fat in the belly.
-And finally, when looking from the top, if your pet is a solid sausage with no waistline, he is too fat.
+And finally, when looking from the top, if your pet is a solid sausage with no waistline, they are too fat.

 Being overweight is not only a burden to your pet’s bones and joints, but is also a health hazard.
 Dogs that are overweight are more likely to suffer from pancreatitis and heart disease than dogs that are at a healthy weight.
 Research has proven that dogs live longer when they are kept at an ideal lean body condition than if they are allowed to be overweight.